bodhish/pupilfirst-translator-vscode-ext/README.md

 Experimental plugin to set keys in I18n Yaml file

 ## Requirements
-Open settings and the following key
+Open settings and add the following key

 ```
   "pupilfirst.translation.path": "add_absolute_path_to_your_en_yml_file",